Samyang AF 75mm f/1.8 FE – Tiny but Absolute

 *Note: Make sure you have the latest version of the Lens Manager software otherwise the Custom S/W field will not appear.

-The lens does, however, suffer from vignetting at f/1.8 which is to be expected, however, that is easily correctable in post-processing.
-The vignetting improves significantly as you stop down to f/4 and beyond and keeping in mind that we have not made any lens profile corrections as the profile is not available at the time of writing.
+The lens does, however, suffers from vignetting at f/1.8 which is to be expected, however, that is easily correctable in post-processing or in-camera if you turn on Shading Comp (Menu>Camera1>Lens Comp>Shading Comp)*.
+The vignetting improves significantly as you stop down to f/4 and beyond and keep in mind that we have not made any lens profile corrections as the profile is not available at the time of writing.

 This lens’s firmware has not been updated at the time of writing so make sure when purchasing that it has the latest version installed.
 If not, take it back to the retailer and ask for it to be updated.
 The latest version at the time of writing is Version 1.
 If you are buying secondhand or another update is introduced in the future you will need to purchase the Samyang Lens Station to update the firmware (these cost around AUD$90).
 You will also need the Lens Station if you want to customize the switch on the lens.